avajs/babel/README.md

 ## Customize how AVA compiles your test files

-You can override the default Babel configuration AVA uses for test file compilation in `package.json` or `ava.config.js`.
+You can override the default Babel configuration AVA uses for test file compilation in `package.json` or `ava.config.*`.
 For example, the configuration below adds support for JSX syntax and stage 3 features.

 **`package.json`:**